 The Group is a party to certain lawsuits or claims (mostly labor related cases) filed by third parties which are either pending decision by the courts or are subject to settlement agreements.
 The outcome of these lawsuits or claims cannot be presently determined.
 In the opinion of management and its legal counsel, the eventual liability from these lawsuits or claims, if any, will not have a material effect on the consolidated financial statements of the Group.
-No provision was recognized in 2021, 2020, and 2019.
+No provision was recognized as at December 31, 2022 and 2021.